Apostille in Canada: 100% Guaranteed Turnkey Document Authentication Services

 • Saskatchewan

-Saskatchewan accepts documents only by mail, and processing takes 3–5 business days.
-The cost of an apostille for one document is $50.
+Saskatchewan accepts documents via mail, and the processing procedure typically requires 3–5 working days.
+The cost of an apostille for a single document is $50.

-The fastest way to obtain an apostille is in the province of Ontario because you can personally go to the ODS office and have everything done in one day.
-For this, the document must have been issued or signed by a notary in the province of Ontario.
+The quickest option to receive an apostille is in Ontario, where you can go to the ODS office and have everything done in one day.
+This requires that the document be issued or signed by a notary in the province of Ontario.

-Fortunately, I have found a way to apostille any notarized documents in Ontario, regardless of which province you are in.
-To apostille a document in Ontario, it needs to be signed by a notary from Ontario.
-You can sign your document with my Ontario notary online, i.e., via video call, and your apostille will be ready within a week!
+Fortunately, I have discovered a means to apostille any notarized documents in Ontario, regardless of the province or territory.
+To apostille a document in Ontario, it must be signed by a notary public in Ontario.
+You can sign your document with my Ontario notary online, via video call, and receive your apostille within a week!

-For other documents (birth certificates, marriage certificates, diplomas, references), it turns out that not everyone is as lucky in terms of apostille processing times as holders of Ontario documents.
-However, in some cases, even for documents issued in other provinces, I can obtain an apostille in Ontario through a notarized certified copy, saving you precious time.
+Documents (birth certificates, marriage certificates, diplomas, and references) issued in other provinces or territories do not have the same apostille processing times as Ontario-issued documents.
+However, in certain circumstances, even for documents issued in other provinces, I can obtain an apostille in Ontario using a notarized certified copy, saving you valuable time.

-My fees for obtaining an apostille, regardless of the number of documents in one order, are $100.
+My price for obtaining an apostille is $150, regardless of how many documents are in one order.

-There are 3 options for the final translation:
+There are three options available for the final translation.

-3. Translation + Notarization of the translation + Apostille on the notarization of the translation (will require an additional fee).
+3. Translation + Notarization of the translation + Apostille of the notarization (an extra cost will apply).

-Additional costs will be added: the cost of sending documents by courier (within Canada or abroad), notary services (optional), and the cost of the apostille at the Canadian Ministry of Foreign Affairs.
+Additional fees will apply, including the cost of shipping documents via courier (inside Canada or overseas), notary services (optional), and the cost of the apostille at the Canadian Ministry of Foreign Affairs.

-An additional 13% HST tax will be added on top.
+An additional 13% HST tax will be charged on top.

 4